eveomett-states/Vermont/README.md

 # Vermont Json and Shapefile

-This json and shapefile were created by Professor Ellen Veomett and her student Arbie Hsu using the corresponding jupyter notebook.
+This json and shapefile were created by Professor Ellen Veomett and her student Ananya Agarwal using the corresponding jupyter notebook.

 # **Sources**
 All data retrieved 05/29/24: